Lesson 5 of 5

 Selecting the Expiration Tab

-• Use delta (0.20-0.35 range for puts) as a quick way to pick your strike on the chain.
+• Use delta (0.20-0.35 range for puts) as a quick strike-picking shortcut.

 Quick Check